 Other Financial Details

-Summer Salary: Please document summer salary in the term sheet if your unit-offered summer salary fits within this simple statement: “X” months of summer salary for each of the first Y years”.
+Summer Salary: Some units plan to grant salary starting the summer after a candidate starts at UO (for Fall 2020 start, this would be Summer 2021).
+Please document this summer salary in the term sheet offer input tab if your unit-offered summer salary fits within this simple statement: “X” months of summer salary for each of the first Y years”.
 If your needs are more complex, you may choose to document the specifics in an addendum instead.
 NOTE: Do not add summer salary in both places, as it will appear that you are granting more funds than you intend.

 Anticipated ASA: While the offer letter will default to “ASA” terminology, units who use other terms may select their preferred term from the “Local ASA Terminology” dropdown menu.